 Be open to new ideas.
 When you choose to adapt a reference, use your intuition and imagination to create something original.
 A reference can be a mere starting point for your painting.
 This approach often works for me because I think of each painting as a kind of puzzle to be solved.
 I enjoy the ‘detective’ work of figuring out how I might approach and create a painting.

 Try to notice your own reactions as your work progresses.
 Does it feel right when you eliminate parts or simplify details?
 Do the changes make your statement stronger?
 Could you combine several photos into one painting?
 Rearrange objects to emphasize your center of interest?
 Make sure to include both soft and hard edges, maybe lost edges, to encourage the viewer’s imagination?
 What if you change the mood, season, or time of day?
 Try to include some visual energy in the painting.
 Varying the quality of light can create contrast or a glow so that you are not recreating a flat, dull scene.
 Change the viewpoint by zooming in for a closeup or pulling out to create a distant vista.
+Crop an image.
 Altering your color choices can also give a very different feel to the work.
 Or you can totally shake things up by taking only colors or shapes from your reference to create abstract paintings.
 You can even paint completely from your imagination, without any reference.

 Experiment.
 Ask yourself, is this painting working for me?
 Take credit for taking action even if it doesn’t work.
 Then keep going!
 Finding your own inspiration can be exhilarating!